Bernd Storck: Belgian Pro League

 Since 2018, Storck has largely coached in Belgium, first taking charge of Excel Mouscron for the 2018-19 season, moving onto Cercle Brugge in October 2019.
 Cercle won their final four games to stay up, lying in 14th position when the campaign was ended early due to the COVID-19 pandemic.

+Storck moved to Slovakia to coach DAC Dunajská Streda under a two-year deal commencing at the start of the 2020-21 season.
+His contract was surprisingly terminated in April 2021 - reportedly by mutual consent - with a month still to go in the league season with DAC lying in second place, ten points behind eventual winners Slovan Bratislava.

-After a period in Slovakia with DAC Dunajská Streda, Storck was recalled to Belgium in December 2021 by Racing Genk, who had been runners-up for the 2020-21 season, but whose title challenge for the following campaign was faltering.
+Storck was recalled to Belgium in December 2021 by Racing Genk, who had been runners-up for the 2020-21 season, but whose title challenge for the following campaign was faltering.
 He replaced John van den Brom.

 After a lacklustre campaign, Genk announced on 22 May 2022 that Storck and the club had mutually agreed to part ways.

 Three days after leaving Genk, Storck was hired by Eupen for their 2022-23 campaign, but was dismissed just three months into the season, having picked up 14 points from their first 14 games of the season by October 2022.

 Within a month, Storck had been appointed by Kortrijk for their relegation fight, taking over the club with them in 17th place, second-from-bottom in the league.
 After keeping the Kerels up at the end of the 2022-23 season, Storck left of his own accord.

-Having spent the 2023-24 season in Romania with Sepsi OSK, Storck returned for a second spell at Kortrijk in February 2025, again taking over in the midst of a relegation battle.
+Spending the 2023-24 season in Romania with Sepsi OSK, Storck returned for a second spell at Kortrijk in February 2025, again taking over in the midst of a relegation battle.
 Having saved the club's top-flight status previously, Storck was unable to prevent them from going down this time.

-48 hours after Kortrijk's final game, he was re-signed by Cercle Brugge for the two legs of their promotion-relegation play-off final against Patro Eisden in a bid to keep them up.
+48 hours after Kortrijk's final game, Storck was re-signed by Cercle Brugge for the two legs of their promotion-relegation play-off final against Patro Eisden in a bid to keep them up, Cercle having already gone through three previous coaches that season.
+Cercle won 8-2 on aggregate to stay in the top division, and Storck was immediately replaced by Austria assistant national team coach Onur Cinel.